 Parking for Ben Nevis

-Ben Nevis was the start point for our National 3 Peaks Challenge.
+Ben Nevis was the starting point for our National 3 Peaks Challenge.
 In terms of car parks, there are a couple of choices, but the one marked on the map is the Ben Nevis Visitor Centre and was our choice for Ben Nevis parking.
-It’s the closest and there are toilets, but you have to pay.
+It’s the closest and has toilets, but you have to pay.
 Parking at the Ben Nevis Visitor Centre costs £6 for anything over four hours.
 Alternatively, you can park at the Forestry Scotland Braveheart Car Park.
 It’ll add about 1.2 miles to your round trip, but the parking is free.

 Ben Nevis Visitor Centre postcode is PH33 6PF.
-Braveheart car park shares the same postcode but you’ll notice it on the right before you arrive at Ben Nevis Visitor Centre.
+Braveheart car park shares the same postcode, but you’ll notice it on the right before you arrive at Ben Nevis Visitor Centre.

 Ben Nevis Route

 In terms of the route up – follow the signs from the car park.
 If you struggle to follow them, follow the hundreds of others heading up!
 This route will take you up the mountain path, previously known as the ‘tourist trail’.
 It was rebranded because the ‘tourist trail’ made it sound like an easy walk.
 An easy walk it is not.
 Ha!
 You’ll probably be glad when you get back to the car park.
 The route is about 11 miles or so from the Ben Nevis Visitor Centre car park.

 The route up is a reasonably straightforward one if you have good weather.
 If not, it’s pretty clear until you get near the top.
 As you approach the summit, the mountain plateaus, and this is where you should be aware of the steep drops to your left.
 A few weeks before our walk, there was news of a girl falling to her death from the top, so be careful.